omaas315/match_student_code/student_code/007_FormationBuilder/README.md

 # Formation Builder
 ## Overview

-This package contains all the scripts and files required to use the PMADMU plan.
-The PMADMU-Planner is a multi-agent path planning algorithm with which robots can be transferred into a predefined formation.
+This package contains all the scripts and files required to use the PMADMU-planner.
+The PMADMU-planner is a multi-agent path planning algorithm with which robots can be transferred into a predefined formation.
+It's functionality is described in the masters thesis "Entwicklung einer skalierbaren Multiagenten-Pfadplanung zur Formationsbildung für nicht-holonome mobile Roboter" which was written at the "Institut für Montagetechnik" (match) at the Leibniz Universität Hannover.

 **Author:** Max Westermann
 **E-Mail:** m.westermann@stud.uni-hannover.de

 ## Installation